aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 ### OSML Model Runner Test

-This package contains the integration tests for OSML application
+This package contains the integration tests for Model Runner application

 For more info see [osml-model-runner-test](https://github.com/aws-solutions-library-samples/osml-model-runner-test)